 What is anxiety disorder?

-Everyone experiences anxiety at some point in their lives, according to Adam Brotherwood, a Social Worker at HealthOne.
-There are many symptoms associated with it including restlessness, fatigue, and irritability.
+Everyone experiences anxiety at some point in their lives, according to Adam Brotherwood, a registered social worker at HealthOne.
+You might feel anxious before an important work meeting or a social gathering, for example.

 Visiting a licensed professional is a great first step towards positive change.
 They can provide unbiased advice about the situation you’re dealing with and provide support if you don’t feel comfortable discussing your struggles with family or friends.
 A mental health professional will assess your needs, determine the best treatment plan, and evaluate which type of anxiety disorder you might be battling with.